MustardTek/visual-doorbell-jacdac/README.md

 ## Getting Started

 ### 1. Read the Assembly Guide
-Read through the Assembly Guide to
+Read the Assembly Guide to get an overview of the process of making the Visual Doorbell.

 ### 2. Print the 3D Printable components

 All of the 3D print files can be found in the [3D Print Files](https://github.com/MustardTek/visual-doorbell-jacdac/tree/main/3D%20Print%20Files) folder

 ### 3. Assemble the Visual Doorbell